 There has been evidence to suggest that music has positive effects on neurology before binaural beats, though.
 For example, during childbirth, women experienced pain relief and stress reduction thanks to well-chosen music.
 So perhaps music really is the food of life!
 With the birth of binaural beats, there is even more evidence that induced brainwave frequencies can treat neurological issues.

 What are binaural beats?

 The term binaural comes from Latin.
 The first part ‘bi’ means ‘two’, and the second part ‘aural’ means ‘in relation to the ears’.
-Back in 1839, Prussian physicist and meteorologist Heinrich Wilhelm Dove made a fascinating discovery while studying the effects of sounds.
-He realised that if a different sound frequency was channeled into both ears, the brain responds in a curious way: it bridges the difference in frequencies to create a third one.
+Back in 1839, a Prussian physicist and meteorologist Heinrich Wilhelm Dove made a fascinating discovery while studying the effects of sounds.
+He realised that if a different sound frequency was channelled into both ears, the brain responds in a curious way: it bridges the difference in frequencies to create a third one.